bgrueda/WES_LUAD/README.md

 This could lead to better treatments using target drugs as an approach to the adoption of precision medicine.

 ## Workflow
-This image below shows the steps of the preprocessing and processing of the data  for the identification of genomic variants and the software needed for this purpose.
+This image below shows the steps of the preprocessing and processing of the data  for the identification of genomic variants and the scripts needed for this purpose.

 ![IMAGE](https://github.com/bgrueda/WES_LUAD/blob/main/figures/Workflow.jpg)